JoePue/rest-mock-app/readme.md

 ## Configuration
 * By default the property "app.response.file.basedir" points to the directory "./responses" where you can find a file named "matcher-config.json", here you can define all your mocked responses.
 * The configuration consist of three parts common configuration attributes, a request object and a response object.
-A request object defines rules when this configuration is applied to incomming requests.
+A request object defines rules when this configuration is applied to incoming requests.
 The response object defines the response behavior for matched requests.
 ```text
   {
     "name": "Login-Matcher",